kksgandhi/personal_site/books I should read.md

 - Whatever SMBC has come out with
 - A short history of my last 6 years - wait but why

+# Fiction

+- Whatever books WTNV has come out with

 # Uncategorized
 How to blow up a pipeline / Blessed Unrest